Alternatives to Using Credit

 As the COVID-19 pandemic lingers on, more and more people are using credit to get through it.
 The global economy is struggling and people are out of work.
 Nearly everyone except the very rich has suffered financially.
 Still when you don’t have enough money to go around, it is important to avoid credit.
 The interest you pay to credit lenders can be very high.
 It will be difficult to pay back, especially if you wait.
 If you need money, there are a few alternatives to using credit you should think about using.

 While you shouldn’t overdraft all the time, if you have the protection you can go in the negative for a day or two while you’re waiting for a check or payment.
 It’s a good idea to use debit over credit when you have the money to spend, but using overdraft can be the difference between accruing interest and avoiding it.
 Of course, you want to be sure that you have overdraft protection and won’t get charged for it.
-Work with the bank to agree to an overdraft situation and you will be able to avoid using credit for these small purchases and overdrafts.
+Work with the bank to agree to an overdraft situation (perhaps by using your savings account and you will be able to avoid using credit for these small purchases and overdrafts.

 Online Installment Loans